illinois-cs241/illinois-cs241.github.io/_docs/deepfried_dd.md

 ### Background: Blocks

-Though "blocks" are a fundamental filesystem concept, this assignment does not rely on heavy filesystems knowledge.
-For the purposes of this assignment, a *block* is simply a single unit of data.
+A block is simply a unit measuring the number of bytes that are read or written at one time.
+For example, modern hard drives have a sector (block) size of 4 kB - reads or writes to the disk can only address 4 kB portions at a time.
+If you write a 64 kB file to the disk, it will be broken down into 16 writes of 4 kB each.
+Because `dd` is a file manipulation tool, it supports reading/writing with a configurable block size.
 For example, if we run `./dd -i input_file -o output_file -b 128`, we are telling `dd` to copy `input_file` to `output_file`, 128 bytes at a time.
 Your code should write the first 128 bytes of `input_file` to `output_file`, then the next 128, and so on and so forth in a loop until the `input_file` is exhausted (as opposed to copying the entire file in one go).
 The arguments of `dd` along with more example usage can be found below.

 ### Arguments